One of the most common question we are asked is: “How did Ryan’s liver heal?”

 Ryan’s healing strategies changed throughout the two years of healing, so please keep that in mind.
 What worked for him, may not work for you.
 He also battled cancer when he experienced ascites so it is prudent to say that reducing the cancer load has a direct affect on organ function, and at the same time even when cancer was regressing and 70% reduced Ryan still had ascites.

 Diet: We learned that the easier we made it on the liver the better.
-Foods can have a healing impact or foods can cause the liver to work too hard and foods can bring toxicity inducing even more damage.
+Foods can have a healing impact or foods can cause the liver to work harder and foods can bring toxicity inducing even more damage.
 Ryan chose to eat a diet HIGH in plant based foods.
-He ate minimal gluten products (we do still enjoy Ezekiel products), little to no animal products, gave up fried foods, and overcame his fast food addiction over time.
+He ate minimal gluten products (we are mostly gluten free now), little to no animal products, gave up fried foods, and overcame his fast food addiction over time.
 It is quite easy to google all kinds of foods that can help the liver.
 Here are some of our favorites: avocados, garlic, green tea, berries, grapes, and green juices containing beets and leafy greens (see www.thevidaprotocol.com for the greatest juice/smoothie concoction).
 (This is the juicer we love.)
 I also believe that drinking things like the Greens Powder (that we still drink to this day) are very beneficial as it contains an amazing amount of organic, great for you, greens, roots, herbs and more.

 Ryan was tested for micro nutrients and organ function many times throughout the journey.
 Those tests were very helpful in determining his unique needs.
 These are the supplements he specifically used that seemed to help his liver.

 For the summer of 2016, the supplement combination of N-Acetyl/L-Cysteine + Choline & Inositol + Milk Thistle + Alpha Lipoic Acid Capsules was recommended by the naturopathic doctor.
 Ryan started with this combination May 2016 when the ascites worsened and it sure seemed to help as the ascites regressed in the first week of July 2016.